 On-site COVID-19 Tests for Basecamp Explorer Kenya guests

-Basecamp Explorer Kenya shall provide on-site Covid-19 testing for guests staying at any of our open camps Basecamp Masai Mara, Eagle View or Leopard Hill to make sure they have a seamless safari experience!
+Basecamp Explorer Kenya shall provide on-site Covid-19 testing for guests staying at any of our open camps Basecamp Masai Mara, Eagle View, or Leopard Hill to make sure they have a seamless safari experience!
 We have also partnered with one of the Government approved laboratories to provide Trusted Travel (TT) verification code for guests who require a negative test upon their return home or to board their onward flight.
-Testing will be facilitated by a qualified Clinical Officer, stationed at camp from Monday to Saturday early morning.
+Testing will be facilitated on request.
 The test results will be available within 48 hrs at a cost of USD 250 per person.
 Please discuss your travel plans and testing requirements at the time of booking.

 Reservations and Booking Changes

 - We highly recommend that our guests follow health and travel advice from relevant authorities like the World Health Organization